-Halifax Stanfield is Atlantic Canada’s principal full-service airport providing passengers and cargo clients with access to markets across Canada, the United States, Mexico, the Caribbean Basin, Europe, Asia and the Middle East.
-It’s the only airport in Atlantic Canada to offer Canada Customs services on a 24-hour, seven day a week basis, and U.S. preclearance.
-The airport, a major economic generator valued at $3.8 billion annually to the provincial economy, serves over 4.3 million passengers and processes close to 37,000 metric tonnes of cargo each year.
-A recognized innovator in the global airport industry, Halifax Stanfield is the first airport in North America to offer a self-service baggage drop system for all passengers and is consistently ranked among the best airports in the world.
+Halifax Stanfield is Atlantic Canada’s principal full-service airport providing passengers and cargo clients with direct access to markets across Canada, the United States, Mexico, the Caribbean Basin, Europe, Asia, and the Middle East.
+Halifax Stanfield offers Canada Customs services on a 24-hour, seven day a week basis, and it’s the only airport in Atlantic Canada with U.S. preclearance and International to Domestic processing facilities.
+The Airport is a major economic generator, contributing $3.8 billion annually to the provincial economy.
+In 2019, Halifax Stanfield served 4.2 million passengers and processed 41,000 metric tonnes of cargo.
+A recognized innovator in the global airport industry, Halifax Stanfield was the first airport in North America to offer a self-service baggage drop system for all passengers and is consistently ranked among the best airports in the world.

 Halifax Stanfield sits on 960 hectares of land approximately 40 kilometres (25 miles) from downtown Halifax.
 The airport operates with state-of-the-art airfield equipment and provides simultaneous intersecting runway operation.
 This gives the airport increased traffic capacity, reduced delays, and an opportunity to offer fuel savings.